-Young Jack,

-WILL STAND the present season which has commenced.
-He will be at J C. Knight's store on the 18th and 19th of the present month, and longer if necessary-then home and stay seven days, then back to Knight's store-so on till the 1st day of July, when the season will expire.
-He will be let to mares at FOUR DOLLARS the leap, SIX Dollars the season, and TEN Dollars to insure a mare to be in foal, with 25 Cents to the Groom in every instance.
-The acason and leap money to be due at the end of the season-the insurance from the first day of January next.
-Mares put if not mentioned otherwise at the time they are first put, will be charged by the season and when charged no alteration will be made.
-Great care will be taken to prevent accidents, but no liability if any should occur.
-Any person putting a mare by the insurance and fails to attend the stand, will be held bound for the insurance money whether she gets in foal or not.
-A transfer of property before it is ascertained whether in foal or not, forfeits the insurance money
+Young Jack, WILL STAND the present season which has commenced.
+He will be as J. C. Knight's store on the 18th and 19th of the present month, and longer if necessary-then home and stay seven days, then back to Knight's store-so on till the 1st day of July, when the sesson will expire.
+He will be let to mores at FOUR DOLLARS the leap, SIX Dollars the season, and TEN Dollars to insure a mare to be in foal, with 25 Cents to the Groom in every instance.
+The season and leap money to be due at the end of the season-the insurance from the first day of January next.
+Mares put if not mentioned otherwise at the time they are first put, will be charged by the sauson, and when charged no alteration will be made.
+Great care will be taken to, prevent accidents, but no liability if any should occur.
+Any person putting a mare by the insurance and fails to attend the stand, will be held bound for the insurance money whether she ges in foal or not.
+A transfer of property before it is ascertained whether in foal or not, forfeits. the insurance money D. G. Baker.
+13th March, 1837.